Ramin Karimloo: Career

-2001–2005: Early career and West End debut
+2001–2005: Early career and West End debut in Les Misérables

 After moving to the United Kingdom, Karimloo's first role was in a pantomime of Aladdin in Chatham, in which he played the title role.
 He joined the UK national tour of The Pirates of Penzance playing the role of a police officer, as well as understudying the Pirate King in 2001.

 In 2002 he took the role of the Pirate King in Bath, England.
 During this year Karimloo joined the national tour of Sunset Boulevard, playing Artie Green and covering the role of Joe Gillis.

 Karimloo made his West End debut in Les Miserables where he played Feuilly and understudied the roles of Marius Pontmercy and Enjolras.
 He later returned to production in 2004 as the full-time Enjolras.

 In 2003, Karimloo took on the role of Raoul, Vicomte de Chagny and three years later was the standby for the Phantom in The Phantom of the Opera.
 His final matinee performance as Raoul was filmed for use on a behind-the-scenes feature on the DVD of Joel Schumacher's film adaptation of the musical, in which he also appeared in a cameo role as Gustave Daaé.

 Karimloo appeared in two concerts: one of Les Misérables, as Marius Pontmercy, and one of Jesus Christ Superstar, as Simon Zealotes, and a featured singer in "Superstar".
 In 2004, he returned to Les Misérables to the role of Enjolras.
 That December, he appeared in a concert of Les Misérables at Windsor Castle in honor of the French president Jacques Chirac.

 In June 2005, Karimloo joined the UK national tour of Miss Saigon, playing the role of Christopher Scott.